 Confidence Test This button runs a confidence test to check the ISDN software and hardware.
 The results are displayed in the Confidence Tests panel.
 (For details, see the Help in the Confidence Tests panel.)

 Set Up This button launches the "Using ISDN and Other Networks

-Simultaneously" guide, which allows you to set up and configure an
+Simultaneously" guide, which allows you to set up and configure an and related information of the selected ISDN line.

 ISDN line.